AnthonyCarroll97/stock-picker/README.md

 Analysing a companies financial statements is a complex and time-consuming process.
 Even after you have found the right data you still need to perform a number of math operations to adhere to the Rule #1 method of analysis.
 This program will automate both of these tasks, requiring only the companies ticker code from the user.

 ### Identify the target audience
-The target audience for this application is investors who are aware of the Rule #1 method of stock analysis, who are tired of manually searching for the financial data and performing the math operations on it.
+The target audience for this application is investors who are aware of the Rule #1 method of stock analysis, who are tired of searching through financial statements for the relevant data and manually performing the required calculations.

 ### Explain how a member of the target audience will use it
 The

 ## Feature list
--
+- The first feature will be a